WHO CAN MAKE A TANDEM SKYDIVE?

 Yes, you can.
 You’ll be issued a pair of goggles to use that should keep the wind from disturbing your contacts.
 We also have larger, over-the-glasses goggles that should fit over most glasses.
 Either way, we’ve got you covered.

 By now you should have a pretty good idea about whether you meet the requirements to skydive.
-If you still have questions, feel free to call our office at 262-886-3480 or send an email to Info@skydivemidwest.com If you’re looking for even more information on skydiving, check out some of our other blogs:
+If you still have questions, feel free to call our office at 262-886-3480 or send an email to Info@skydivemidwest.com If you’re looking for even more information on skydiving, check out the links below: